How to resume a CAAnimation after coming back from multitasking

 2018-04-28 09:02

-implementation (I usually do so in viewDidLoad):How to resume a CAAnimation after coming back from multitasking, - (void)applicationDidEnterBackground:(UIApplication *)application { mosquitosViewController *mvc = [[mosquitosViewController alloc] init]; in my app i have an array of CALayer that I have animated along a bezierPath.
+mosquitosViewControllerimplementation (I usually do so in viewDidLoad):// Register for notification that app did enter background [[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(pauseLayers) name:UIApplicationDidEnterBackgroundNotification object:[UIApplication sharedApplication]]; // Register for notification that app did enter foreground [[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(resumeLayers) name:UIApplicationWillEnterForegroundNotification object:[UIApplication sharedApplication]];How to resume a CAAnimation after coming back from multitasking, - (void)applicationDidEnterBackground:(UIApplication *)application { mosquitosViewController *mvc = [[mosquitosViewController alloc] init]; in my app i have an array of CALayer that I have animated along a bezierPath.
 When I close and reopen the app my layers are not animating and not in the

 MiguelB